• Latest

 Be sure to choose rewards that make sense for the situation and that your child is interested in.

-For example, if your child struggles to clean their room, offer them a reward for completing it.
+For example, if your child struggles to clean their room, reward them for completing it.

 This reward could be anything from candy to extra screen time.

-Rewards should be tailored to the individual child and used in moderation so that the child does not become reliant on external rewards for motivation.
+Rewards should be tailored to the individual child and used in moderation so that the child does not rely on external rewards for motivation.

 4. Break Large Tasks into Smaller Tasks

-One strategy for motivating children when feeling uninspired is to break up large tasks into smaller ones.
+One strategy for motivating children when uninspired is to break up large tasks into smaller ones.

 For example, if a child needs to complete a large project or assignment, suggest breaking it down into smaller steps so they can meet one at a time.